-A target of 56% reduction in Scope 2 of the GHG emissions by the financial year ended 31 December 2024, compared to 31 December 2023 is set.
-As for Scope 1 and Scope 3, we have targets but are mindful to communicate using telecommunication channels with our stakeholders, where possible rather than visiting them by road, by rail or by air to their offices for meetings.
+A target zero increase in Scope 1 and Scope 2 of the GHG emissions by the financial year ended 31 December 2025.
+As for Scope 3, we have targeted an increase due to an expected increase in business-related travelling.
+We continued to be mindful to communicate using telecommunication channels with our stakeholders, where possible rather than visiting them by road, by rail or by air to their offices for meetings.